 You do!
-Housekeeping is provided only for common areas and the hall bathrooms.
+Housekeeping is provided only for common areas.
 Recycling and trash disposal is provided for in each hall.
 We expect any damage or maintenance issues to be reported promptly to GMCMF resident staff.
 Students will be responsible for cleaning their own bathrooms within their suite.

 What should I bring to wear for concerts?